 Change is a natural part of family life and so we should allow some elasticity when it comes to family tradition and ritual.
-This is easier said than done because accepting change often means having to accept new roles, new responsibilities and a new perspectives.
+This is easier said than done because accepting change often means having to accept new roles, new responsibilities, and a new perspective.
 For example, a mother who has always been in charge of tradition for her family might have difficulty transitioning to the role of the grandmother who plays more of a secondary role in the rituals of her adult children and their families.
-Although it’s scary to let go of old traditions, resisting new tradition means closing herself off to experiencing the shared meaning of new ritual.
+Although it’s scary to let go of old traditions, resisting new tradition means closing herself off to experiencing the shared meaning of a new ritual.

 Change is okay.
-I’m willing to bet your family makeup has changed plenty of times over the years and your traditions have adapted accordingly; of course none of these changes felt quite as distressing as the death of a family member and so this shift requires adjustment on a much larger scale.
+I’m willing to bet your family makeup has changed plenty of times over the years and your traditions have adapted accordingly; of course, none of these changes felt quite as distressing as the death of a family member and so this shift requires adjustment on a much larger scale.
 But it’s important to be open to change and to experiencing meaning in your rituals however they may be altered.

-Discuss the current tradition, why it may be hard, and decide as as a family what you should do.
+Discuss the current tradition, why it may be hard, and decide as a family what you should do.
 Although it’s tough to change traditions your deceased loved one was a part of, being together and being at peace should be the top priority.
 Don’t worry, if you want to reinstate an old tradition in the future there’s no reason why you can’t.
 These rituals are ingrained in your family history, they don’t simply disappear in the blink of an eye.

 5. This is an opportunity:

-Through tradition and ritual you have an opportunity to find meaningful and lasting ways to remember your loved ones and allow them to continue to play a role in your holiday celebration.
+Through tradition and ritual, you have an opportunity to find meaningful and lasting ways to remember your loved ones and allow them to continue to play a role in your holiday celebration.
 Your family will know what traditions are the most reflective of the continued influence your loved one has on the holiday.
 If you’re looking for ways to include your loved one in your upcoming holiday, you might find this post on remembering your loved ones during the holidays helpful.

-These perspectives were crystalized after reading Meg Cox’s book The Book of New Family Traditions (Revised and Updated): How to Create Great Rituals for Holidays and Every Day.
+These perspectives were crystallized after reading Meg Cox’s book The Book of New Family Traditions (Revised and Updated): How to Create Great Rituals for Holidays and Every Day.
 Although this book doesn’t cover handling tradition after a death in detail, it’s a great resource for parents and I would especially recommend it for those trying to establish a sense of normalcy and security for children following a loss.